Komorowo, Gmina Ostrów Mazowiecka

-Komorowo is a village in the administrative district of Gmina Ostrów Mazowiecka, within Ostrów Mazowiecka County, Masovian Voivodeship, in east-central Poland.
+Komorowo is a village in the administrative district of Gmina Ostrów Mazowiecka, within Ostrów County, Masovian Voivodeship, in east-central Poland.

 History

 In 1827, Komorowo had a population of 185, which by the 1880s grew to 385.

 In the interbellum, barracks of the Polish 18th Light Artillery Regiment were located in Komorowo.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by Germany.
 In 1941–1943, the German administration operated the Stalag 333 prisoner-of-war camp in the pre-war barracks.